BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ## 2. Create a new profile crosswalk

 A profile crosswalk is the cornerstone of Bioschemas profile development.
 It is a spreadsheet with the Schema.org fields to be considered together with cardinality, marginality, suggested controlled vocabularies and examples.
-It is not a regular spreadsheet but one with a template and some predifined functionalities.
-It is then translated into strcutured data so that the Bioschemas web site is automatically updated.
+It is not a regular spreadsheet but one with a template and some predefined functionalities.
+It is then translated into structured data so that the Bioschemas web site is automatically updated.

 A new profile is commonly based on the previous one so the easiest way to start is from the previous version.

 * Go to the [GDrive](https://drive.google.com/drive/folders/0B8yXU9SkT3ftaWJtTGYyTTJjck0) and navigate to the folder [Specifications](https://drive.google.com/drive/folders/0Bw_p-HKWUjHoNThZOWNKbGhOODg)
 * Locate and open the folder corresponding to the profile you want to update, in our example it is the [ScholarlyArticle folder](https://drive.google.com/drive/folders/1CgEyta4d7vFfYT7r7w9HtLZ4kAidDmJI)
 * Create a copy of the latest ScholarlyArticle Mapping file.
 At the time of writing, it was the ScholarlyArticle Mapping 0.2-DRAFT
-  * Note: a mapping file corresponds to a Google spreadsheet and it is the way that Bioschemas uses to do a crosswalk on a type or profile before adding it to the website.
+  * Note: a mapping file corresponds to a Google spreadsheet and it is the way that Bioschemas uses to do a crosswalk on a profile before adding it to the website.
 Bioschemas groups will work first on this crosswalk (mapping file, spreadsheet) and when it is ready to go (i.e., the involved people is happy with the content, it has been reviewed and approved), it can be published to the website
 * Rename the copy so it reflects the new draft version, in this case it would be ScholarlyArticle Mapping 0.3-DRAFT

 We will now discuss the different tabs in the spreadsheet and how they are used in updating a profile.